apache/storm/RELEASING.md

 ## Releasing if the vote succeeds

 0. Announce the results.
-Use the following template.
+Use the following template:

 ```agsl
 Subject: [VOTE][RESULT] Storm [VERSION] Release Candidate [N]